-New technology, new processes, new ideas are joining our globalised, technology-driven ecosystem.
+New technology, new processes and new ideas are joining our globalised, technology-driven ecosystem.
 This means that everyone needs to be in the know on how to work and thrive in an ever-changing environment.
-So where do we start is the first logical question, and the answer is simple: Education.
+So, 'where do we start?' is the first logical question, and the answer is simple: Education.

 Students are the most important asset to implementing real change with real effects for the future of the world, and the people living in it.
 One of our ways of trying to increase interest in STEM subjects is by letting students know you can be creative with STEM.
 It’s how you approach and apply your logic and understanding to a problem that requires the ultimate creativity.